Greece·May 1 - 8 2024

 COMING SOON!
 Crete: The most magical place on earth!COMING SOON INQUIRE

-The mythical island of Crete is known for its rich history, vibrant culture, quaint villages, and mouthwatering Mediterranean cuisine.
+The mythical island of Crete is known for its rich history, vibrant culture, quaint villages, and exquisite Mediterranean cuisine.
 It’s the birthplace of both the king of the Olympian gods and modern European civilization.
-The largest island of all the Greek isles, Crete is a Mediterranean jewel but what is perhaps most interesting is its ancient Minoan culture.
-The Minoans pre-dated the Greeks and they worshiped female goddesses and their high priests were all women!
+The largest island of all the Greek isles, Crete is a Mediterranean jewel but perhaps what's most interesting is its ancient Minoan culture.
+The Minoans pre-dated the Greeks.
+They worshiped female goddesses and their high priests were all women!
 Not surprisingly they lived in peace while the gals were in charge for 2000 years.
 You’ll discover this incredible ancient culture as we take you on a stunning journey to the authentic heart of Crete, from the Venetian city of Chania to the gorgeous eastern town of Agios Nikolaos.

 Arrive in Athens and take a taxi to your hotel, the delightfully artistic 5-star New Hotel steps from the Plaka.
 Relax and recover from your travels.

-Tonight, we’ll toast to our ensuing adventure around 6:30pm on the rooftop of our hotel.
+We’ll toast to our ensuing adventure at around 6:30 pm on the rooftop of our hotel.
 And we’ll stay there for dinner, watching the sunset and admiring the view of the Acropolis.